MRtrix3/mrtrix3/docs/reference/config_file_options.rst

 *  **TmpFileDir**
     *default: `/tmp` (on Unix), `.` (on Windows)*

      The prefix for temporary files (as used in pipelines).
-By default, these files get written to the current folder, which may cause performance issues when operating over distributed file systems.
-In this case, it may be better to specify `/tmp/` here.
+By default, these files get written to the current folder on Windows machines, which may cause performance issues, particularly when operating over distributed file systems.
+On Unix machines, the default is /tmp/, which is typically a RAM file system and should therefore be fast; but may cause issues on machines with little RAM capacity or where write-access to this location is not permitted.

 *  **TmpFilePrefix**
     *default: `mrtrix-tmp-`*